stacks-network/docs/src/pages/understand-stacks/running-testnet-node.md

 -> **Note**: Please make sure to download the new Binary and follow the below steps as and when a [new release build](https://github.com/blockstack/stacks-blockchain/releases/latest) is available.

 First, Visit the [Stacks Github releases repo](https://github.com/blockstack/stacks-blockchain/releases/latest).
-From the various binary list, click to download the Windows binary.Refer the image below.
+From the various binary list, click to download the Windows binary.
+Refer the image below.
 ![BinaryList](/images/mining-windows.png)

 Next, click on save file and Press **Ok** in the popup window.